dshadoff/PC_Engine_RP2040_Projects/README.md

 retrocomputing/retrogaming projects.

 ## Notes
-I have tried to use the Adafruit QtPy RP2040 as much as possible, as it is a compact form factor which is easy to design around.
+I initially used the Adafruit QtPy RP2040 as much as possible, as it is a compact form factor which is easy to design around; however, I have also warmed up to the Seeed XIAO for having the same form factor, but with no parts on the underside (making soldering on the castellations easier), and lower price.
+The Adafruit KB2040 is also very attractive because it breaks out the USB pins so that alternate
+USB connectors can be used (such as USB-A connectors for mouse devices).

-Unfortunately, the Adafruit site tries to direct all users toward CircuitPython rather than C/C++ (the Pi SDK), and as a result, Pinout pages of the "Pinout" page for their RP2040 devices don't include references to the GPIO numbers.
+Unfortunately, for the QtPy 2040, the Adafruit site tries to direct all users toward CircuitPython rather than C/C++ (the Pi SDK), and as a result, Pinout pages of the "Pinout" page for their RP2040 devices don't include references to the GPIO numbers.

 Therefore, I am including a graphic here: